Clean Restrooms Don’t Exist – A Real Problem

 How does it all work?

 In the restroom, there is signage to request prompt the visitor.
 In addition, the signage shares how this is done through their own cell phone.
-No additional requirements for the business.
+No extra requirements for the business.
 No extra tasks for staff.

 We have a lot more information including a short video.
 Businesses with restrooms now have an effective feedback and management tool.
 All data is from real visitors, and in real-time.
 It allows swift correction action to ensure the restroom experience never impacts customers.
+They only see clean restrooms.